ab25cq/neo-c/code/README.md

 - Compiles with `-std=gnu17` to enable GNU extensions on top of C17.
 - Files are intentionally minimal and print outputs demonstrating the feature.
 - Some extensions are compile-time only (e.g., attributes guiding optimizations) and won’t visibly change runtime behavior.
+- `inline_asm.c` uses GNU inline assembly; it emits x86_64 or AArch64 instructions when available and otherwise falls back to pure C so the sample still runs.